-The Forest Stewardship Council (FSC) is a globally recognized eco-certification system for forests and forest products, and has the most rigorous forest management standards in the world.
-An FSC logo on a wood-based product guarantees its end user that the wood was responsibly harvested, with attention paid to a wide range of triple-bottom-line factors such as communities and workers’ rights, healthy environment for the long-term, and full recognition of Indigenous rights and title.
+The Forest Stewardship Council (FSC) is a globally recognized eco-certification system for forests and forest products and has the most rigorous forest management standards in the world.
+An FSC logo on a wood-based product guarantees its end user that the wood was responsibly harvested, with attention paid to a wide range of triple-bottom-line factors such as communities and workers’ rights, a healthy environment for the long-term, and full recognition of Indigenous rights and title.

 A cost-effective solution for small businesses

 At Ecotrust Canada, we’ve always valued the importance of small businesses and the role they play in providing economic and social sustainability within communities.
 The FSC mandate to promote responsible forestry has also been an important part of Ecotrust Canada’s vision since its inception.

 So forming our FSC Chain of Custody Group (CoC) Certification Program 11 years ago was a natural fit, to allow small- to medium-sized businesses access to FSC certification.
 We had seen that the high cost of individual certification had been preventing small businesses from pursuing FSC projects and products, and group certification lowered those costs by sharing them throughout the group.
 Hence, we were able to support the adoption of FSC forest management practices through these partners for a number of years.